 The transition to construction began with the use of sandwich panels in industrial buildings, where their insulation properties and ease of assembly offered advantages over traditional materials like concrete and brick.
 Early panels used EPS cores, which provided basic insulation but lacked fire resistance.
 The 1980s saw the introduction of PU and PIR foams, which improved thermal efficiency and safety, making sandwich panels suitable for a wider range of applications, including residential and commercial structures.

-Emergence in the UAE
+Emergence in Dubai

 Material Advancements